BroadbandForum/usp/specification/extensions/iot/index.md

 * Sensor capabilities, which allow reading a state, e.g. a temperature value, a battery level, a light color, etc.
 * Control capabilities, which allow changing a value, e.g. set a temperature, switch a light etc.

-The [Device:2 data model][1] defines capability objects that reflect capabilities found on many different devices (example: BinaryControl).
-By using these objects, a large ecosystem of devices can be described using a small set of capabilities (see table below).
+The Device:2 Data Model [@TR-181] defines capability Objects that reflect capabilities found on many different devices (example: BinaryControl).
+By using these Objects, a large ecosystem of devices can be described using a small set of capabilities (see table below).

 ##  IoT data model overview